islandproblem/islandproblem/essay.md

 However, even if the strongest models succeed at this, there will be others, like open source models, that can have all safety systems removed.
 These unsafe models can use *any* option — including the more-optimal, human-incompatible options — and this gives them an advantage over the safe AGIs.

-These unrestricted AGIs will continue pushing other AGIs, creating a perpetual :note{text="crucible effect" note="Dan Hendrycks also discusses this in <i>Natural Selection Favors AIs Over Humans</i>."} that "burns away" accommodations for less-optimal systems — like humans.
+These unrestricted AGIs will continue pushing other AGIs, creating a perpetual :note{text="crucible effect" note="Dan Hendrycks discusses this in this paper:" end-link-text="Natural Selection Favors AIs Over Humans" end-link="https://arxiv.org/abs/2303.16200"} that "burns away" accommodations for less-optimal systems — like humans.

 But even if smaller, unrestricted AGIs cannot directly compete with larger AGIs because they have less computational resources than the big ones, they can still cause catastrophic situations *for humans*.
 For example, they could use military-style strategic coercion — and even bioterrorism — in order to accomplish goals.
 These "guerilla" strategies are difficult to mitigate, even for a large "overseer" AGI.